 I came across the article Potato Chips and Internet Memes in the newspaper and found it thought-provoking, so here’s an excerpt.

 … The Internet, at least up to this point, favors fast and short information.
 The devices, the platforms, the mediums, the users.
-The phrase “fast and short” is a bit of a homophone, because in the internet world, information needs to be short to travel quickly.
+The phrase “fast and short” is almost tautological, because in the internet world, information needs to be short to travel quickly.

 However, knowledge is usually not short.
 Knowledge is a structure of information connected in a logical way.
 The deeper the knowledge, the larger and more complex the structure, the more important context is.
 If you take a book, break it down into sentence-by-sentence chunks, and read it out of order, you’ll understand very little of it, even if you see every word of it.
 That’s the internet and social media.

-The word “context” is unusually catchy.
-In fact, I think it’s important to read context in everything.
-Our daily lives are always a giant chaotic mass, and there’s no such thing as a friendly three-line summary.
-Important insights come not from scenes, but from the context that spans the big picture.
-Whether it’s reading context in my relationships, reading context in my work, or even reading context in my life, which is a 30-year epic, none of the contexts I encounter are unimportant.
+The word “context” keeps pulling my attention.
+In fact, I think it matters to read context in everything.
+Our daily lives are always a giant, chaotic mass, and life never comes with a neat three-line summary.
+Important insights do not come from isolated scenes but from the context that stretches across the larger picture.
+Whether it’s reading context in relationships, at work, or even in my own life, which by now feels like a thirty-year epic, none of the contexts I encounter feels unimportant.